-Genetic testing startup Prenetics gets $40M from investors including Alibaba’s Hong Kong fund
+Genetic testing startup Prenetics gets $40M from investors, including Alibaba’s Hong Kong fund

 The round also includes capital from Yuantai Investment Partners, mFund and eGarden Ventures, and brings Prenetics’ total raised so far to $50 million.
 The capital will be spent on product development, hiring more engineers and scientists, mergers and acquisitions and expanding in China and Southeast Asia.

-Alibaba Hong Kong Entrepreneurs Fund was launched as a non-profit in 2015 to support companies that can potentially contribute to Alibaba’s ecosystem.
+Alibaba Hong Kong Entrepreneurs Fund was launched as a nonprofit in 2015 to support companies that can potentially contribute to Alibaba’s ecosystem.
 While Alibaba is best known for e-commerce, the tech giant also runs a healthcare subsidiary called Alibaba Health Information Technology (known as Ali Health).

 Prenetics partners with insurance companies to provide genetic tests to policyholders and is currently available in Hong Kong, Singapore, Malaysia and Thailand, with more country launches planned as part of its expansion.
 It claims to have processed 200,000 DNA samples so far.